 An English teacher in the Thai capital of Bangkok has told of an incident in which he and his girlfriend became involved in an argument over the colour turquoise.

-The two cavorted on the bed until an agreement was reached two hours later, but, even then, Kenwood wasn't satisfied.
+The two remonstrated with each other until an agreement was reached two hours later, but, even then, Kenwood wasn't satisfied.
 He said: